 Our patients have access to a comprehensive team all dedicated to the best outcomes for each child.
 Each week, our team collaborates to determine the best treatment plan for current patients.
 The weekly brain conference team includes pediatric neurosurgeons and neuroradiologists at Le Bonheur and neuro-oncologists and pediatric radiation oncologists at St. Jude.

-Children from 32 states visited Le Bonheur last year to be treated at the Institute.
+Children from 32 states and internationally visited Le Bonheur last year to be treated at the Institute.

 Conditions we treat

 We treat many types of tumors, benign and malignant, including:

 - Glioma/Optic nerve glioma/ mixed cell glioma)